semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 The `sem init` command should be executed from within the root directory of a GitHub repository that has been either created locally and pushed to GitHub or cloned using the `git clone` command.
-The command is executed without any other command line parameters or arguments.
+Although the command can be executed without any other command line parameters or arguments, it also supports the `--project-name` and `--repo-url` options.

 #### --project-name

-The value of the `--project-name` command line option
+The `--project-name` command line option is used for manually setting the name of the Semaphore 2.0 project.

 #### --repo-url

-The value of the `--repo-url` command line option
+The `--repo-url` command line option allows allows you to manually specify the URL of the GitHub repository in case `sem init` has difficulties finding that out.

 ## Help commands